CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 When migrating appointment attachments to Drive, choose whether the attachment should be shared with the appointment attendees.

-Change Conditions: When disabled, attachments will not be shared with the original email recipients when migrated to Drive.
+Change Conditions: When disabled attachments will not be shared with the original email recipients when migrated to Drive.

 ### Migrate Attachments Folder <a name="migattfol"></a>
 {: .no_toc }